dhope/BASSr/README.md

 ## Overview

-This is the code associated with CWS Ontario’s preferred approach to sampling Boreal Birds in our boreal.
+This is the code associated with CWS Ontario’s preferred approach to sampling Boreal Birds in our boreal forest.
 The code should allow you to start understanding our process.
 The vignettes associated with the package are a good place to start.